Alkali–carbonate reaction

 The alkali–carbonate reaction is an alteration process first suspected in the 1950s in Canada for the degradation of concrete containing dolomite aggregates.

-Alkali from the cement might react with the dolomite crystals present in the aggregate inducing the production of brucite, (MgOH)2, and calcite (CaCO3).
+Alkali from the cement might react with the dolomite crystals present in the aggregate inducing the production of poorly soluble brucite, (MgOH)2, and calcite (CaCO3).
 This mechanism was tentatively proposed by Swenson and Gillott (1964) and may be written as follows: